itsidohirsh/blackspace/README.md

 # Blackspace

-## This is my 12th grade final project in cyber and computer science
+Blackspace, my 12th grade highschool cyber project ☄

+## What is in here?
 In this repository you can find the code of my project.

- - You can find the project book, a documentation of the project [here](https://github.com/IdoHirsh0/Cyber-Project)
+ - You can find the documentation of the project [here](https://github.com/IdoHirsh0/Cyber-Project)